RHETORICALPOINTS

 Learning to spot them makes you a sharper listener and thinker.

-The Trainer explains each fallacy in plain language after every question.
+The trainer explains each fallacy in plain language after every question.

 What you get

-Stronger critical thinking skills with every session.
+Stronger critical thinking and speaking skills with every round.

 Who it's for